Smoothing, scattering, and a conjecture of Fukaya: Introduction

 Another important point is that we have established in the global setting an interplay between the differential-geometric properties of the tropical dgBV algebra and the scattering (and other combinatorial) properties of tropical disks, which was speculated by Fukaya as well (\cite[Pt.
 (1) after Conj.
 5.3]{fukaya05}) although he considered holomorphic disks instead of tropical ones.

-Furthermore, by providing a direct linkage between Fukaya's conjecture with the Gross-Siebert program \cite{Gross-Siebert-logI, Gross-Siebert-logII, gross2011real} and Katzarkov-Kontsevich-Pantev's Hodge theoretic viewpoint \cite{KKP08} through $\polyv{}^{*,*}$ (recall from \cite{chan2019geometry} that a semi-infinite variation of Hodge structures can be constructed from $\polyv{}^{*,*}$, using the techniques of Barannikov-Kontsevich \cite{Barannikov-Kontsevich98, Barannikov99} and Katzarkov-Kontsevich-Pantev \cite{KKP08}), we obtain a more transparent understanding of mirror symmetry through the SYZ framework.
+Furthermore, by providing a direct linkage between Fukaya's conjecture with the Gross--Siebert program \cite{Gross-Siebert-logI, Gross-Siebert-logII, gross2011real} and Katzarkov--Kontsevich--Pantev's Hodge theoretic viewpoint \cite{KKP08} through $\polyv{}^{*,*}$ (recall from \cite{chan2019geometry} that a semi-infinite variation of Hodge structures can be constructed from $\polyv{}^{*,*}$, using the techniques of Barannikov--Kontsevich \cite{Barannikov-Kontsevich98, Barannikov99} and Katzarkov--Kontsevich--Pantev \cite{KKP08}), we obtain a more transparent understanding of mirror symmetry through the SYZ framework.